escadaguilherme2/Overleaf_Compilation_Solver/README.md

    3. A PDF version of each image will be created with the `.pdf` extension.
    4. Update the image references in your LaTeX project.

+   You may delete the Python script after use if desired.

-   Otherwise install python from [here](https://www.python.org/downloads/ "Python download page") Or use the next option.
+   Otherwise install python from [here](https://www.python.org/downloads/ "Python download page") or use the next option.

    ### Option 2: Executable (`Image2pdf.exe`)

    If you do not have Python installed or prefer using an executable, follow these steps:

-   #### Step 1: Extract `Image2pdf.exe`

    The executable is provided as a split 7-Zip archive due to GitHub's file size limitations.
-To reassemble it:

-   1. Download the split archive parts (`Image2pdf.7z.001` and `Image2pdf.7z.002`).
-   2. Use **7-Zip** to extract the executable:
+   1. Use **7-Zip** to extract the executable:

-      - Right-click on `Image2pdf.7z.001` and select **7-Zip > Extract Here**.
-      - Ensure all parts of the split archive are in the same directory before extracting.
+      1.1.
+Ensure all parts of the split archive (`Image2pdf.7z.001` and `Image2pdf.7z.002`) are in the same directory before extracting.

-   #### Step 2: Run the Executable
+      1.2.
+Right-click on `Image2pdf.7z.001` and select **7-Zip > Extract Here**.

-   1. Once `Image2pdf.exe` is extracted, copy it to the folder where your images are located.
+   3. Once `Image2pdf.exe` is extracted, copy it to the folder where your images are located.
-   2. Run the executable to convert your images to PDF format.
+   4. Run the executable to convert your images to PDF format.
-   3. A PDF version of each image will be created with the `.pdf` extension.
+   5. A PDF version of each image will be created with the `.pdf` extension.
-   4. Update the image references in your LaTeX project.
+   6. Update the image references in your LaTeX project.

    You may delete the executable after use if desired.